yss/grunt-tree/README.md

 Type: `Array`
 Default value: `false`

 Filter the postfix of the files you set.
+This is can be replaced by set `src` option with pattern.

 #### options.recurse
 Type: `Boolean`